KohakuBlueleaf/LyCORIS/README.md

 ## Todo list
+- [ ] Module and Document for using LyCORIS in any other model, Not only SD.
 - [ ] Proposition3 in [FedPara](https://openreview.net/pdf?id=d71n4ftoCBy)
   * also need custom backward to save the vram
 - [ ] Low rank + sparse representation